keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/fcdrops.md

 to get into the event which requires an internet connection.

 Keypom aims to solve these problems by having a ticketing system that has the following features.
-* No wallet is needed to enter the event or receive a Proof-of-Attendence NFT, commonly known as a [POAP](https://academy.binance.com/en/glossary/proof-of-attendance-protocol-poap).
+* Users are not required to have a wallet to enter the event.
-* Each ticket is unique and once you've entered the event, the ticket cannot be sent to another person to gain them access
+* Each ticket is unique and can only be used by one person.
-* Attendees are not required to have wifi at the door.
+* Attendees are not required to have wifi to gain entry to the event.
-* Users that choose to onboard will receive a Proof-of-Attendence NFT.
+* Attendees that did not have a NEAR wallet can get one for free.
-* The post-attendance gifts can **only** be given to people that physically showed up to the event.
-You can't receive the NFT if you didn't show up.
+* Attendees can choose to receive an NFT proving their attendence at the event.
+This is commonly known as a [POAP](https://academy.binance.com/en/glossary/proof-of-attendance-protocol-poap).

 In addition, some way to provide analytics to event organizers that contains information such as links that were:
 - Given out but not clicked at all.